hackatron19/hackover_booze/README.md

  These orgs as we assume won't have any of the previous installations, and accordingly we'll have to set up the camera system, server set-up, and the installation.
 This roughly will cost around 6k.

  ### 2. Mid-scale
+ We are asssuming that these orgs will have a proper camera system in place.
+This will cut down the cost of camera system and installation.
+They will only be paying the charges of the server and database hosted on the server.
+ Choosing AWS, it will cost around Rs.
+1kc(for once) and around Rs.
+500 for rest 11 months.

+### 3. Large-scale
+These will have their own server together with proper camera system.
+These oragnisations are the most benifitted.
+They will hardly payapart from software installation charges.